 - 1. Purpose: To fund technical studies to improve existing methods for detecting and controlling lead-based paint and other housing-related health and safety hazards; to develop new methods to detect and control these hazards; and to improve our knowledge of lead-based paint and other housing-related health and safety hazards. - 2.
-Available funding: HUD anticipates that approximately \$7 million will be available.
-Of this, approximately \$1 million is for Lead Technical Studies and approximately \$6 million is for Healthy Homes Technical Studies under the Consolidated Appropriations Act, 2010 (P.L.
-111-117; approved December 16, 2009). - 3.
-Anticipated awards: Approximately 2 to 4 awards will be made for the Lead Technical Studies Program, ranging from approximately \$250,000 to a maximum of \$500,000 each.
+Available Funding: HUD anticipates that approximately \$2.5 million will be available.
+Of this, approximately \$500,000 is for Lead Technical Studies and approximately \$2 million is for Healthy Homes Technical Studies.
+These funds have been made available under the Department of Defense and Full-Year Continuing Appropriations Act, 2011 (Public Law 112-10, approved April 15, 2011). - 3.
+Anticipated Awards: Approximately 2 to awards will be made for the Lead Technical Studies Program, ranging from approximately \$200,000 to a maximum of \$300,000 each.

-Approximately 6 to 10 awards will be made for the Healthy Homes Technical Studies Program, ranging from approximately \$300,000 to a maximum of \$1,000,000 each.
+Approximately 3 to 5 awards will be made for the Healthy Homes Technical Studies Program, ranging from approximately \$300,000 to a maximum of \$650,000 each.

-- 4. Type of awards: Cooperative agreements, with substantial involvement of the government, will be awarded (see Section II.C for a description of substantial involvement). - 5.
-Eligible applicants: Academic, not-for-profit and for-profit institutions located in the U.S., state and units of local government, and federally recognized Native American tribes are eligible to apply.
+- 4. Type of Awards: Cooperative agreements, with substantial involvement of the government, will be awarded (see Section II.C for a description of substantial involvement). - 5.
+Eligible Applicants: Academic, not-for-profit and for-profit institutions located in the U.S., state and units of local government, and federally recognized Native American tribes are eligible to apply.
 For-profit firms are not allowed to earn a fee (i.e., make a profit from the project). - 6.
-Cost sharing or "matching" is not required; however, applicant "leveraging" contributions are encouraged (see Section V.A.3.d). - 7.
-There is no limit on the number of applications that each applicant may submit. - 8.
-The applications for these NOFAs can be found at Grants.gov.
-The General Section contains information on submission requirements and procedures.
-Please carefully review the General Section before reading the program section so that you understand the Grants.gov electronic application process.
+Cost Sharing or Matching Funds: Cost sharing or "matching" is not required; however, applicant "leveraging" contributions are encouraged (see Section V.A.3.d). - 7.
+Number of Applications: There is no limit on the number of applications that each applicant may submit. - 8.
+Grants.gov: The applications for these NOFAs can be found at Grants.gov.
+The 2011 General Section contains information on submission requirements and procedures.
+Please carefully review the 2011 General Section before reading the program section so that you understand the Grants.gov electronic application process.